tristanjohnson849/react-controlled-animations/typedocs/hooks.useSimpleTransitioningState.md

 ▸ **default**<`S`\>(): [`SimpleTransitioningState`](../wiki/hooks.useSimpleTransitioningState#simpletransitioningstate)<`S` \| `undefined`\>

-Hook to useState that animates on transitioning states This is a simplified version of useAnimatedTransitionState where only one animation is configured for all transitions and is expected to be named 'transition' in AnimationsByName
+Hook to useState that supports asynchronous transitions

+State transitions may be queued via startTransition, and all queued transitions are completed in order by endTransition

 #### Type parameters